-- 3.1.
+3.1.
 The OC is required to conduct Championships for the following divisions.

 - Australian Senior Jumping Championship.

 - Australian Young Rider Jumping Championship

 - Australian Junior Jumping Championship.

 - Australian Children's Championship

 - National Teams Trophy.

 - Young Rider Teams

 - Junior Teams

 - 3.2.
 The following rules are to be used for all Championship divisions and Teams Competitions.

 - 3.3.
 The Championship comprises Three Competitions, two Qualifying Competitions and a Final Competition, each taking place on a different day.
 For the Senior Australian Championship there must be a break of one day between the Second and Third Competitions.
 It is recommended that for the other Championships, that where possible, there is a break of one day between the Second and Third Competitions

 - 3.4.
 The obstacle dimensions and speed of the competitions are to be advised in the Championship schedule.
+The maximum heights for the competitions are:

-Division First Qualifier Second Qualifier Final
+Division First Qualifer Second Qualifier Final

 Children Max 1m Max 1m Max 1m

-Junior 1.20m-1.25m 1.20m-1.25m 1.25-1.35m
+Junior 1.20-1.25m 1.20-1.25m 1.25-1.35m

-Young Rider 1.30m-1.35m 1.30m-1.40m 1.35m-1.45m
+Young Rider 1.30-1.35m 1.30-1.40m 1.35-1.45m

-Senior 1.40m-1.45m 1.50m-1.60m 1.50m-1.60m
+Senior 1.40-1.45m 1.50-1.6m 1.50-1.60m